Cobb-ukr/Web-application-Honeypot-v2/docs/MODEL_LOGGING_GUIDE.md

 ## Overview

-The Honeypot AI system now automatically logs all model retraining activity to a file called `model_log.txt` in the honeypot-ai root directory.
+The Honeypot AI system now automatically logs all model retraining activity to a file called `model_log.txt` inside the `logs/` directory.
 This file is **overwritten on each startup**, providing a clean log of the current run's retraining status.

 ## Log File Location

 ```
-honeypot-ai/model_log.txt
+honeypot-ai/logs/model_log.txt
 ```

 ## What Gets Logged